aws/aws-fpga/README.md

 By running the next few steps, you would have downloaded the HDK, compile and build on of the sampled Custom Logics (CL), and register it with AWS

     $ git clone https://github.com/aws/aws-fpga   # Fetch the HDK and SDK code
+    $ cd aws-fpga                                 # move to the root directory of the repository before running the next script
     $ source hdk_setup.sh                         # Set up the environment variables
     $ cd hdk/cl/examples/cl_simple                # Change directory to one of the provided examples
     $ export CL_DIR=$(pwd)                        # define this directory as the root for the CL design